The chromatic index of finite projective spaces: Property E of

+and then develop them through multiplying by $2^l$, $0\leq l\leq 15$, to obtain $256$ lines such that each full orbit contains exactly $16$ lines.
+The 256 lines together the line $\{257 j: 0\leq j\leq 16\}$ form a spread $P_0^0$ satisfying the condition in Lemma \ref{withE}.
+Therefore, $\pg(3,16)$ has Property $\e$. \end{proof}

+It only took 4 seconds by a common personal computer to search for Property $\e$ of $\pg(3,16)$.
+We believe that one can use computer and apply Lemma \ref{withE} together with the use of Frobenius maps of $\f_{2^{4m}}$ over $\f_2$ to confirm Property $\e$ of $\pg(3,2^m)$ for bigger $m$.
+It is reasonable to conjecture that $\pg(3,2^m)$ has Property $\e$ for any positive integer $m$.

-Applying Lemma \ref{withE} we have shown that $\pg(3,2)$, $\pg(3,4)$ and $\pg(3,8)$ have the property $\e$, but the technique does not work for $\pg(3,3)$.
-To deal with the case of $\pg(3,3)$, we employed a computer to search for the $40$ spreads satisfying the conditions in Definition \ref{e}.
+On the other hand, by exhaustive search, we found that Lemma \ref{withE} cannot be applied for $\pg(3,3)$ and $\pg(3,5)$.
+To deal with the case of $\pg(3,3)$, we searched for $40$ spreads satisfying the conditions in Definition \ref{e} without use of any group action.